pixelhypercube/Side-Projects/README.md

 # Mini-Projects
-Here's the repo to store all my mini side projects!
+Here's the repo to store all of my side projects!

-I've moved my miniprojects from my other git repositories to this repo to save space for my other important projects
+I've moved my side projects from my other git repositories to this repo to save space for my other important projects